 - An MRI takes pictures of your shoulder.
 An MRI may show calcium in your shoulder or another cause of your pain.
 You may be given dye to help the parts of your shoulder show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is calcific tendinitis treated?

 Calcific tendinitis may go away on its own.
 The body absorbs the calcium, and the tendon heals.
 You may need any of the following:

 - NSAIDs may decrease swelling and pain.
 This medicine can be bought with or without a doctor's order.
 This medicine can cause stomach bleeding or kidney problems in certain people.
-If you take blood thinner medicine, always ask your caregiver if NSAIDs are safe for you.
+If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow the directions on it before using this medicine.